2024 Solar Incentives Guide for Camp Pendleton South, CA - Tax Credits & Rebates

 The ITC is applied to the total cost of installing solar panels, including the panels themselves as well as accessories, equipment and labor.
 This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
 From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
 There is no maximum amount you can claim.

-Your local Camp Pendleton South solar panel installation expert can provide more information about the ITC and how it applies to your situation.
+Your local Camp Pendleton South solar panel installation expert can provide more information about the ITC and how it might apply to your situation.

 The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
 Homeowners are now eligible for a credit equal to 30% of the total costs of solar system installation for projects started after January 1, 2022, and completed before the end of 2032.
 This percentage will then decrease on a yearly basis until the Clean Energy Credit expires in 2035.
 Beginning in 2023, it will also be easier to claim credits for energy storage systems under this new program.

 More information about the new Inflation Reduction Act can be found here.
-To best understand how the new Clean Energy Credit might apply to you, speak with your local Camp Pendleton South solar installers.
+To best understand how the new Clean Energy Credit might apply to you, speak with your local Camp Pendleton South solar installation expert.

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
-As with federal incentives, these might include rebates, tax credits and more.
-Incentives may be provided by your county or municipality, or by the state of California.
-Certain incentives might only be available for a limited time, while others are ongoing.
+There are often state solar incentives available in addition to federal ones.
+Tax credits, rebates and more may be available at a more local level.
+These incentives may be provided by your county or municipality, or by the California government.
+Certain incentives are available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Camp Pendleton South